lorinatsivinirana/Floor-tile-calculator/Readme.md

 Official Page: https://medium.com/@LorX/floor-tile-calculator-a-browser-extension-used-to-calculate-the-number-of-tiles-needed-and-price-8d5c9711a436

 ## Description
-#### Floor tile calculator helps you with your tile shopping.
+#### Floor tile calculator is your premier companion in your floor tile shopping.

-* 100% free without any adware/spyware.
-* Just enter room dimension, tile size and price.
-* FTC calculates instantly the number of tiles and the total price for a room.
+* Quickly and easily calculate the number of tiles needed to cover a particular area.
+* Estimate the price based on a total price.
+* Intelligent algorithm converts between units automatically!
+* Area to cover in yards,feet,inches,m and cm.
+* Tile dimension in cm or inches.

 ## Author: Lorina Tsivinirana
 ## Download